Ad Standards: Scope

 It also administers the Voluntary Code of Practice for Motor Vehicle Advertising for the Federal Chamber of Automotive Industries.

 Ad Standards collects complaints for the Alcoholic Beverages Advertising Code Scheme's Responsible Alcohol Marketing Code, however adjudication under this Code is made by the ABAC Adjudication Panel.

 Complaint process

-Members of the public can make complaints about any advertising in writing to Ad Standards, either through their website, by fax or post.
+Members of the public can make complaints about any advertising in writing to Ad Standards, either through their website, or post.